-The spouse making the transfer will need to address all rights, titles, and interests are also transferred so no property or assets are held.
+The spouse making the transfer will need to address all rights, titles, and interests that are also transferred so no property or assets are withheld.

 Seek Legal Guidance in Nashville When Dissolving a Marriage

 High-asset divorces often become complicated, and often with complexity comes adversity.
-Having a strong legal advocate on your side can make a difference for your future.
-At Martin Heller Potempa & Sheppard PLLC, our divorce attorneys can make the process of going through a high-asset divorce go as smoothly as possible.
-We work tirelessly to pursue an outcome with which a client is satisfied.
+Having a strong legal advocate on your side can make a difference in your future.
+At Martin Heller Potempa & Sheppard PLLC, our Nashville divorce attorneys can make the process of going through a high-asset divorce go as smoothly as possible.
+We work tirelessly to pursue an outcome where a client is satisfied.